NUWCDIVNPT/stig-manager/docs/_build/html/_sources/reference/index.rst.txt

     Package
         An RMF Process term referring to a group of artifacts describing a System that is submitted for ATO consideration.
 Within STIG Manager, a Package can be represented as a Collection or group of Collections.

-    Recommendation
-        Applicable to "Open" Findings, the additional steps that will be taken to address the Open Finding.
-Composed of an Action (Remediate, Mitigate, Exception) and an Action Comment.

     Review
         A Review is the result of an Evaluation of a STIG Rule that a User or automated tool has performed.
 A Review has several components:

-        * Evaluation
+        * Evaluation - Requirements configured via Collection Settings.

             * Result - Not a Finding, Not Applicable, Open
-            * Result Comment - A comment describing the selected Result.
+            * Detail - Details describing the selected Result.
+Available according to Collection Settings.

-        * Recommendation - Available only if the Result is set to Open.

-            * Action - Remediate, Mitigate, Exception
-            * Action Comment - A comment describing the selected Action.
+            * Comment - Additional information included in the Review.
+Available according to Collection Settings.

-        * Status - The current state of the Review in the Workflow.
-A review can be Saved, Submitted, Accepted, or Returned, according to its place in its Collections Workflow.
+        * Status - The current state of the Review in the system.
+A review can be Saved, Submitted, Accepted, or Rejected, according to its Collection Settings.

-            * In order to be Submitted, the Evaluation must have a Result and a Result Comment.
-If the Result is set to Open, then the Recommendation Action and Action Comment are also required.
-If the Review was Returned, at least one field must be changed in order to Submit it again.
+            * In order to be Submitted, the Evaluation must meet the requirements set for that Collection.
+Hover over the ``(?)`` symbol for submission requirements.
-            * In order to be Returned, the Owner must specify a Return Comment, providing direction to the Evaluator.
+            * In order to be Rejected, the Owner must specify a Return Comment, providing direction to the Evaluator.

     	Each Review maintains a History, which is available to the User in the Review Resources panel.
 Metadata such as the User who evaluated the Rule, and a timestamp is also collected.